Who can write?

 Also, be very careful to avoid hearsay in your reporting, no matter how trustworthy the source may be.
 If someone tells you that their landlord refuses to turn on the heat, you need to make sure that you don’t repeat that information as if it was a fact.
 You have to emphasize that the interviewee is making that claim either by paraphrasing their comments or through a direct quote.

-The responsible reporter will attempt to verify such a claim by talking to the other side.
+The responsible writer will attempt to verify such a claim by talking to the other side.
 In the above case, interview the landlord (“Do you refuse to turn on the heat in that building?”) to get their side of the story.

 Refrain from repeating or quoting someone’s negative comments that are not relevant to the story (“He’s ugly and stupid…”)

 If someone tells you negative information about another person that implies illegality, don’t use their comments unless you can verify them with the appropriate law-enforcement agency.
 In the heat of the moment, people are prone to make all kinds of allegations.